Too Many Dates

 "You son of a mudblood, I don't want to hear anything you have to say," Ron countered as he spat at him.

-Before he could saying anything else however, Professor McGonagall came in, being followed by a first year girl.
+Before he or Ron could say or do anything else however, Professor McGonagall came in, being followed by a first year girl, who had probably ran to go get her at the first sign of violence.

 "I'm told that someone was evidently trying to start a fight," McGonagall said.